mosets/docs/configuration.md

  ### Number of average per day hits to show as popular listing
  A "Popular" badge is shown when a listing has an average hits equal of above the number configured here.

+ ### Unique pageviews session (in seconds)
+ Mosets Tree uses cookies to track if a user has visited a listing details page before, so that multiple visits to the same listings will be counted as only 1 pageview during a session.

+ By default, this cookie expires after 86400 seconds (24 hours).
+The time between the user's first visit and the cookie expiration is called a session.
+If the user visit the same listing after the cookie expires, the visit will be counted as another pageview.

+ You can disable this by setting 0.
+Disabling this will increment the pageview everytime a listing page is viewed.

  ### Use WYSIWYG Editor in front-end Description field
  By selecting `Yes` in this parameter will allow you to use HTML tags in description field.
 Please note that HTML tags will be stripped in summary view and only shown in details view.